New arrivals in board & card games See New Releases

 What do you think motivates people to play hobby games?

-People engage in hobby games for various reasons, including mental health benefits, creativity, and community building.
+People engage in hobby games for lots of reasons.
+Fun and entertainment is key but also supporting mental health, creativity, and community building.
 The challenge and stimulation offered by games, along with the social interactions they foster, are key motivators.

 There’s also a generational shift—while older players might compartmentalise gaming into categories like board games and video games, younger players view it as a unified experience.